What happened to Putin? Satirists run riot online

 Theories sprang up to explain why the president this week postponed a meeting with the leader of Kazakhstan -- one suggested he was meeting Muammar Gaddafi and Hugo Chavez, the deceased Libyan and Venezuelan leaders.

-A spokesman for President Barack Obama was asked aboard Air Force One whether the U.S. government had any information on Putin’s whereabouts or whether Obama had been briefed.

-“I have enough trouble keeping track of the whereabouts of one world leader,” White House spokesman Eric Schultz told reporters.
-“I would refer you to the Russians for questions on theirs.
-I‘m sure they’ll be very responsive.”

-Reporting by Denis Dyomkin, Denis Pinchuk, Ludmila Zaramenskikh, Polina Devitt, Ludmila Danilova, Anton Derbenev, Alessandra Prentice, Ralph Boulton, Thomas Grove, and Jeff Mason aboard Air Force One; Writing by Mark Trevelyan; Editing by Andrew Heavens/Hugh Lawson
+“It’s not Putin that has died,” he wrote.
+“It’s you, if you think that his death will make you more free.”
+(Reporting by Denis Dyomkin, Denis Pinchuk, Ludmila Zaramenskikh, Polina Devitt, Ludmila Danilova, Anton Derbenev, Alessandra Prentice, Ralph Boulton and Thomas Grove; Writing by Mark Trevelyan; Editing by Andrew Heavens)